Does engagement trump employee perks and benefits?

 Do perks really produce engagement?

-Benefits, perks and non-cash incentives all play a part in creating a happy and healthy workplace.
+Employee perks and benefits, plus non-cash incentives, all play a part in creating a happy and healthy workplace.
 But it’s a bit like saying that giving a card on Valentine’s Day will create a long and happy marriage when we all know it takes much more than a trip to Clintons.
 The value of perks and benefits is fleeting – appreciated for a short time but quickly forgotten.
 Clearly, these extrinsic motivators aren’t stepping up to play the leading part in engagement that many of us expect.
 There is certainly a role for perks, but that role is in support of the true star of the show – genuine employee engagement.

 Creating the right environment